 Your relationship with Michael Jacson continued after the “Bad” album, when you later signed to his publishing company, ATV Music.
 How did that happen?

 My songwriting and production career kicked off in the mid-80s, and I ended up working on a project in 1986 with Bernadette Cooper, the front-woman of a band called Klymaxx.
 She got a deal on Atlantic Records for another group she had called Madame X, and we partnered up to work on that.
 I co-produced a number of tracks on the album and co-wrote the lead single, “Just That Type of Girl“, which was sort of a goofy record, but it made noise on the RnB charts.
 Back then, publishing deals were being given out to anyone with a high-charting song, and the success of Madame X’s single allowed me to shop around for my own deal.
-I took meetings with all the major publishers, and they made me some offers that I was seriously considering – but then Michael Jackson reached out to me from nowhere, even though I hadn’t solicited him.
+I took meetings with all the major publishers and they made me some offers that I was seriously considering, but then Michael Jackson reached out to me from nowhere, even though I hadn’t solicited him.
 Michael had just bought ATV Music, who owned the catalogs of major artists like The Beatles and Sly and The Family Stone.
-As a result, he decided to start signing songwriters to produce new music for ATV.
-He contacted me personally because of “Just That Type Of Girl”.
+As a result, he decided to start signing songwriters to produce new music for ATV, and he contacted me personally because of “Just That Type Of Girl”.
 My wife at the time called me when I was on tour to say, “Corney, I think Michael Jackson just called, so I gave him your hotel number “.
 Minutes later, MJ called my room, but I thought it was a friend of mine playing a joke, so I hung up.
 But he called back laughing, telling me it was actually him.
-He said, “I like your song, and so we did some investigation and noticed that you don’t have a publishing deal “.
+He said, “I like your song, so we did some investigation and noticed that you don’t have a publishing deal “.
 He asked me to come by his house for a talk when I was back in LA, but I was worried because I didn’t want to sign all my publishing rights away, and I was afraid Michael would ask for that because of how aggressive of a businessman he was.
 But it was actually the opposite: when we met at his house and I told him about my other potential deals, he tripled the highest offer and only asked for 50% of my publishing over a period of four years.
 That deal was so unbelievable that it completely smashed what Warner, EMI and Sony were offering.
 So I took the ATV deal.

 Were you able to write any lucrative music for ATV during those four years?
 Do you think Michael got his money’s worth for your deal?